Court-martial of Breaker Morant: In popular culture

 Their court-martial and death have been the subject of books, a stage play by Kenneth G. Ross, and an Australian New Wave film adaptation by director Bruce Beresford.
-Upon its release in 1980, Beresford's film brought Morant's life story and "hoisted the images of the accused officers to the level of Australian icons and martyrs."
+Upon its release in 1980, Beresford's film significantly raised awareness of Morant's life story.

 Many Australians now regard Lts.
 Morant and Handcock as scapegoats or even as the victims of judicial murder.
 Attempts continue, with widespread public support, to obtain them a posthumous pardon or even a new trial.
 South Africans who oppose this effort, however, have cited as precedents the trial of Peter von Hagenbach, the 1813 prosecution of Ensign Hugh Maxwell for murdering French POW Charles Cottier at Glencorse Barracks near Penicuik, Scotland, during the Napoleonic Wars, and the United States Army's court martial of the servicemen responsible for the My Lai Massacre during the Vietnam War.
-The fact that Major James Thomas' superior orders defence argument was also infamously used by so many of those prosecuted for Nazi war crimes at the Nuremberg Trials that it is now called the Nuremberg Defense, has also been cited as an argument.
+The fact that Major James Thomas' superior orders defence argument was also used by so many of those prosecuted for Nazi war crimes at the Nuremberg Trials that it is now called the Nuremberg Defense, has also been cited as an argument.

-In a 1999 interview, Bruce Beresford said about his award-winning film adaptation of the court-martial proceedings, "I read an article about it recently in the Los Angeles Times and the writer said it's the story of these guys who were railroaded by the British.
+In a 1999 interview, Beresford said about his award-winning film adaptation of the court-martial proceedings, "I read an article about it recently in the Los Angeles Times and the writer said it's the story of these guys who were railroaded by the British.
 But that's not what it's about at all.
 The film never pretended for a moment that they weren't guilty.
 It said they are guilty.
 But what was interesting about it was that it analysed why men in this situation would behave as they had never behaved before in their lives.
 It's the pressures that are put to bear on people in war time.
 Look at the atrocities in Yugoslavia.
 Look at all the things that happen in these countries committed by people who appear to be quite normal.
 That was what I was interested in examining.
 I always get amazed when people say to me that this is a film about poor Australians who were framed by the Brits."